mathiasbynens/proposal-weakrefs/README.md

 This code uses a few features of the `FinalizationGroup` API:
 - An object can have a finalizer referenced by calling the `register` method of `FinalizationGroup`.
 In this case, two arguments are passed to the `register` method:
   - The object whose lifetime we're concerned with.
 Here, that's the `Uint8Array`
-  - A "holdings" value, which is used to represent that object when cleaning it up in the finalizer.
+  - A “holdings” value, which is used to represent that object when cleaning it up in the finalizer.
 In this case, the holdings are an integer corresponding to the offset within the `WebAssembly.Memory` object.
 - The `FinalizationGroup` constructor is called with a callback as an argument.
 This callback is called with an iterator of the holdings values.

 The finalizer callback is called *after* the object is garbage collected, a pattern which is sometimes called "post-mortem".
 For this reason, a separate "holdings" value is put in the iterator, rather than the original object--the object's already gone, so it can't be used.